How to Make Dashboards With Bubble AI: A Complete 2026 Guide

 Define your dashboard’s goals and key metrics

 A dashboard is a visual display of your most important data, designed to help you make specific decisions faster.
-This means that before you touch any tools, you need to define exactly what decisions your dashboard should accelerate.
+Before you touch any tools, you need to define exactly what decisions your dashboard should accelerate.
 Without this clarity, you’ll end up with a cluttered screen full of metrics that look impressive but don’t actually help anyone.

 Start by identifying your primary users and their needs.
 An executive dashboard tracking company revenue needs different metrics than a manager’s dashboard showing daily team productivity.
 Each audience makes different decisions and needs different information at different levels of detail.

-Limit yourself to five to nine key metrics maximum.
-More info may seem more helpful, but research confirms that users become overwhelmed beyond nine information modules.
+As a rule of thumb, keep dashboards focused (often around five to nine core metrics) and add secondary views only when users need more detail.
 Connect each metric to a specific action or decision point, and define what success looks like for your specific use case, whether that’s faster response times, better forecast accuracy, or clearer visibility into team performance.

 Connect and prepare your data sources